Wclark-lab26/cvnp1606-portfolio/week04-permissions-matrix/README.md

-4\.
-I would run through the code again to make sure I had all of the details and permissions correctly set up
+4. I would run through the code again to make sure I had all of the details and permissions correctly set up

-5\.
-I logged into the hr-staff-test account to see if I could add anything and I could not
+5. I logged into the hr-staff-test account to see if I could add anything and I could not

-6\.
-All Accounts that could reach the file were able to and had the correct permissions when in a specific group
+6. All Accounts that could reach the file were able to and had the correct permissions when in a specific group

-\## What I can do now
+## What I can do now

 I built a secure HR share folder at ACME, assigned group-based NTFS and share permissions, tested access from multiple account, contexts and interactions, and documented the permissions for each model so a peer or auditor could verify it.

+No ai was used